 Any designer, be a professional or not, should possess good visualisation skills.
 As an interior designer, you will be visiting empty spaces, deserted places, old construction sites and places that need to be revamped completely.
 When you look at any kind of space, you should instantly be able to see what it could look like.
 All the design possibilities that you can offer as an interior designer will involve you visualizing your designs.
 That’s when you can start planning it out on paper and make your client understand and see the design direction that you are heading in!
 Looking beyond the current state of a space is what makes an interior designer different from the rest.
 Experience and working on interior design projects over time will only help in making your visualisation skills stronger.

 Effective communication is really important especially because you will be dealing with different clients and your design team members on a daily basis.
-You won’t be working alone on interior design projects, so when there are more people involved, communication automatically becomes very important.
-You’ll have to explain your designs to clients and convince them about the kind of work you do.
-You’ll be directing your team to work on an interior design project, so it’s important that all of you understand what goes into the making of it.
+You won’t be working alone on interior design projects.
+So, when there are more people involved, communication automatically becomes very important.
+You will have to explain your designs to clients and convince them about the kind of work you do.
+You’ll be directing your team to work on an interior design project.
+It’s important that all of you understand what goes into the making of it.
 You’ll have to constantly stay involved in making an interior design project possible.
 So gear up for a lot of talking as that’s the best way to stay on track and avoid misunderstandings!

 As an interior designer, you will have to give an approximate estimation of when you can deliver a project.
 This needs to be given even before you start working on your assigned interior design project.
 Time includes work hours of the people involved, deadlines and timely deliveries.
 You need to plan these before you start on any interior designing project and should be able to manage it well.
 Lagging behind by a few days due to some unseen circumstances is allowed, but you cannot afford to delay it because of shoddy time management.
 Talk to everyone involved in making this interior design project possible and set realistic timelines.
 A good delivery record that involves quality work will build a great reputation for you as an interior designer.